Distance Learning for Graduate Students

 The Department of Information Science believes that these elements provide the best opportunity for individual success in a distance education program.
 The On-site Institute courses are open to all students pursuing the MS degree through the Department.

 The Department of Information Science offers its three master's core courses (INFO 5000, INFO 5200, and INFO 5600) in an On-site Institute format.
-These courses are required for the Master’s in Library Science or Information Science programs of study.
-Students (except those in the School Librarianship Program of Study) are encouraged to begin the master’s program with INFO 5000.
+These courses are required for the Master’s in Library Science or Information Science degree program.
+Students (except those in the School Librarianship Program) are encouraged to begin the master’s program with INFO 5000.